tburrows13/SpidertronEngineer/README.md

 -----

 - Improve visibility of Spidertron Engineer upgrades in tech tree
+- Change item descriptions to reflect space science changes when those settings are active
 - Support for cannon shells
 - Proper Spidertron corpse with inventory upon death?
 - Let path speed bonuses affect the Spidertron?